 sudo ssh-keygen -t ecdsa -f /etc/ssh/ssh_host_ecdsa_key -N ""

-sudo systemctl restart sshdNew clients prefer ed25519 for both security and performance.
+sudo systemctl restart sshdModern clients prefer ed25519 for both security and performance, which permanently resolves the mismatch without any client-side workaround.

 Check your SSH version: